Infrastructure testing has a stupid missing feature: undo.

 2. Run ssh-update after restarts.

-VMs keep their IPs across restarts most of the time, but not always.
-The command updates your ~/.ssh/config so you can just ssh deploy1 without hunting for IPs.
+VMs keep their IPs across restarts most of the time.
+Not always.
+This command updates your ~/.ssh/config so ssh deploy1 keeps working without IP hunting.

 ./multipass-manager.sh ssh-update